Free printables

 2. Giant π symbol

-A big outlined π symbol with decorative patterns inside each section — circles, swirls, polygons, math icons.
+A big outlined π symbol ready to color, decorate with patterns, or surround with your own designs.
 Hand out to early finishers or as a desk decoration project.

 3. Pi Day pie